 I often get asked this question when new clients approach me for help.
 There is no one answer, as every site is different.
-You have to consider the amount of pages, the functionality, and if the website will be used to generate revenue.
+You have to consider the number of pages, the functionality, and if the website will be used to generate revenue.
 It also depends on the size of the business and what the end goal of the site is.

 So how much it costs to build a business website?
 If you work with a website consultant or freelance web designer, you can expect to pay £1000+ for a basic website.
 It should tick the boxes for design, responsiveness, SEO and help generate leads.
-If you approach a web design agency that employs many staff, you can expect to pay £2000+ or more for the same site.
+If you approach a web design agency that employs a lot of staff, you can expect to pay £2000+ or more for the same site.
 This is because they have larger overheads to cover such as office space and staff.

-Let me delve deeper into some ball park figures:
+Let me delve deeper into some ballpark figures:

 Design consultant website costs?

 Suppose you have a new business and you need to advertise your services or products via a website.
 But, you lack the technical skills and know-how to create a website and you have a limited budget.
 In this scenario a website developer or designer would be ideal.